-To assess construct validity, the measure assesses the correlation between this measure and a similar measure of adult BMI assessment.
+To assess construct validity, the Developer assesses the correlation between this measure and a similar measure of adult BMI assessment.
 The Committee questioned whether assessing this pediatric measure with the adult measure was appropriate, and several members believed that the measure's moderate correlation with adult BMI assessment was not sufficient justification for the measure's validity.
 The Committee recommended that the developer assess construct validity using either a similar measure of screening in the pediatric population (e.g., lead screening) or a measure of recent obesity, diabetes, or metabolic disorder diagnoses.
-The Committee did not reach consensus on whether the measure meets the validity criterion.
+The Committee did not reach consensus on whether the measure meets the validity criterion during the measure evaluation meeting.
+The Committee discussed and re-voted on the Validity criterion during the post-comment web meeting.
+During the web meeting, the Committee questioned the validity of the codes that correspond to counseling in the medical record, raising concern over whether the therapies included in the codes would be considered a comprehensive, intensive behavioral intervention, as the USPSTF guidelines recommend.
+Ultimately, the Committee agreed that